dantman/pywikia/families/README-family.txt

 After you copy the text, go through and edit it, based upon the comment lines.
 First, do a global search-and-replace to change all instances of 'WIKINAME' to your actual wiki name.
-Everything in the example below is based on the bot's default settings, except for the namespace names, which are made-up examples.
+Everything in the example below is based on the bot's default settings, except for those that are marked as examples.
 You only need to change it if your wiki's value is different from the default.
 You can delete anything that is not indicated as "REQUIRED", if your new wiki doesn't vary from the default settings.